The Ombudsman’s Office

 - Commitment to act ethically and in good faith.

-Interac’s Ombudsman is Kikelomo Lawal, who also functions as Chief Legal Officer and Corporate Secretary.
-She is responsible for the organization’s accountability, governance and oversight functions.
+Interac’s Ombudsman is responsible for the organization’s accountability, governance and oversight functions.

 Inquiries and complaints may be submitted by mail, fax, email or phone.